MishraSubash/MishraSubash.github.io/_posts/2022-12-27-Pivoting-Table-In-DAX-With-Conditions.md

 <img src="/img/Pivot_FinalOutPut.jpg" width="350px" style="border: 1px solid #ee6e73;"/>

 If you’re following so far, we have understood the problem statement as well as solution workflows.
-Now, we are going to write a single DAX function to perform pivot table operation as mentioned above.
+Now, we are going to write some DAX functions to perform pivot table operation as mentioned above.

 ### **Step 1: Group raw data by Account Type.**
 ```